riselo/AngularCLI-.NETCoreWebApi/README.md

 ```

 1. cd into the directory you just created and rename the src folder to 'Client'
-2. open the `.angular-cli.json` file and edit the 'root' to Client and outDir to "dist".
+2. open the `.angular-cli.json` file and edit the root to 'Client' and outDir to 'wwwroot'.
 Also, edit the lint.project to say Client instead of src
 3. Type in `ng eject` in the root of your project.
 This will generate a webpack.config.js file
 4. Open the webpack.config.js file and locate 'output'.
 Underneath the path add the following `"publicPath": "/wwwroot/"`